TimmyCOCO/Student-Course-Web-App/README.md

 ### Student-Course-Web-App

-The web application uses **NodeJS-Express + Handlebars** to store the information of students and courses into Postgres database.
+The web application uses **NodeJS-Express + Handlebars** to develop.
+It allows to CRUD the information of students and courses into Postgres database.

+## Following the steps:
 1. Use the command in the project directory: **npm init**

 2. Install the following items: